Exploration Focus Drives Parex Success

 The CGEF report, entitled Global Opportunities: Taking Canadian Exploration and Production Expertise to International Markets, outlines the Canadian industry’s competitive advantages in finding and developing oil and gas resources in petroleum producing basins around the world, and then highlights potential opportunities for investment.

-Kruchten says there are a lot of similarities between Colombia and Canada.
+Kruchten says there are a lot of similarities between Columbia and Canada.

 “We’re an exploration company, and a lot of the skills applied in the foothills in Alberta are the same skills applied in Colombia,” says Kruchten.
 “A lot of the play types here in Canada that have worked can be applied in Colombia.”